Brian-McElroy/CV/README.md

 Another skill I developed while working as an architect was project management.
 I can manage myself or a team to ensure that a software project gets completed on time and on budget, with a resulting product that is fit for purpose.

-I have experience working in an enviromnent using the latest good software writing practices.
+I have experience working as part of a team, in an enviromnent using the latest good software writing practices.
 Git, Scrum, Peer-review, Testing, Documentation.

 My core skills are...